 - Shildon Alive

 Throughout school, fundamental British Values provides the framework within which our ethos, aims and objectives are achieved and these values link into wider ‘School Values’ planning, where a specific value is focused upon each week at the Values Assembly.
-Children try their best to learn about the weekly school value and some children are nominated by their teachers to receive a special mention/ award in the Celebration Assembly, each Friday afternoon.

 Each T.E.A.M.
 (Together Everyone Achieves More) completes an individual Self Evaluation to identify, evaluate and assess current targets and areas for improvement.
 Each Team also completes a British Values curriculum map to exemplify how each value (linked to the UNCRC) will be covered during the year.
 This engagement with fundamental British Values across the curriculum develops and allows pupils to demonstrate skills, attitudes and behaviours which allows them to fully participate and contribute to our school, the local community and life in modern Britain.